datacraft-dsc/DEPs/8/README.md

 | **required** | boolean    | Optional | Indicates that this parameter is mandatory.
 If absent, default value is True | params          |

-Example of `params` for an operation that hashes the input data asset, it accepts one input:
+Example of `params` for an operation that hashes the input data asset, it accepts one input where:
 - parameter name for the value to be hashed is `to_hash`
 - param value is of type asset, which required the DID of the asset to be passed.